Branding – Creating Your Personal Brand Through Consistency

-For voice actors there’s no shortage of things to do in a day, from performing and taking direction during a session, to figuring out which auditions are a good fit.
-It’s a lot to juggle, but there’s one thing that shouldn’t be neglected – creating and investing in your personal brand.
+For voice actors, there’s no shortage of things to do in a day, from performing and taking direction during a session, to figuring out which auditions are a good fit.
+It’s a lot to juggle, but one thing that shouldn’t be neglected is creating and investing in your personal brand.

 In addition, how your brand is expressed can be as varied as your brand itself.
 There are so many ways it comes to life – like business cards, websites, demos, and even how you approach customer service and the clients you set your sights on attracting.

 We’ve put together some directives on branding, so you can get a handle on this integral aspect of your business.

 Your Personal Brand as a Voice Actor Affects the Clients You Attract

 It makes sense that how you position yourself to the world would be reflected back to you in the clients that you end up servicing.

 An edgy voice is more likely to attract edgy clients.
 If you do character work, you might be better suited to narrate books or cartoons.
 You might have background knowledge from years of teaching science that helps you tackle that type of jargon with confidence, or it might mean you can read educational scripts with authority.

 Knowing who you are and what you’re good at can help you be confident in what it is that you pursue.
 Focus your skills, know who you’d like to have as a client, and set your sights on that target.

 However, if you don’t understand what makes you you, and you audition for anything, you might find yourself facing rejection, and getting overlooked by clients.
 A fun sounding voice that keeps going after edgy clients might not see success.
 Over time, that rejection can make you doubt yourself and forget your value.